-There is a $255 lump sum Social Security death benefit to those who will qualify.
-Eligible surviving spouse or children of someone receiving Social Security benefits can receive the death benefit to help pay for funeral costs.
+There’s a $255 lump sum Social Security death benefit for those who will qualify.
+If your loved one receives Social Security benefits, his spouse or children can get the death benefit to pay for the funeral.

 Contact the Social Security Administration office as soon as possible.
-Usually, the funeral director will report the death but you need to furnish the decedent’s Social Security number for him to make the report.
+You must provide the deceased’s Social Security number to the funeral director to report the death.

 There are non-profit organizations that offer assistance to survivors.
-These organization may have assistance programs to help pay up the funeral cost of someone who doesn’t have the money for funeral expenses or if that person’s family or friends are unable to pay.
+These organizations provide financial assistance to help pay up the funeral cost of someone who doesn’t have the money or if that person’s family or friends can’t pay for the funeral.

-You may be able to crowdfund the funeral on GoFundMe.com or Kickstarter.com if you know a lot of people.
+You can crowdfund the funeral on GoFundMe.com or Kickstarter.com if you know many people.
 By requesting family and friends to contribute a small amount of money rather than giving flowers, your immediate family may be able to fund your funeral.

-These donation platforms often take a percentage of the funds donated so you will not get all of the money that is donated.
+These donation platforms often take a percentage of the donated funds, so you will not get all the donated money.

-POD is a bank account that allows you to save for your funeral and name a beneficiary who can get access to your money when you die.
+POD is a bank account that lets you save for your funeral.
+You can designate a beneficiary to access the funds when you pass away.

-They just need to present a death certificate to the bank, and they can get the money on the spot.
-This money isn’t needed to go through probate, and it’s available right away to pay for your funeral expenses.
+Your beneficiary needs to present proof of identity and a copy of the death certificate to the bank, and they can get the funds immediately.
+This money won’t go through probate, and it’s available immediately to pay your funeral expenses.

 The disadvantage of this method is that many people lack the discipline required over many years to accumulate enough for a funeral.

-You may need to check what employee benefits your deceased loved one had.
-Sometimes there is employee or Union benefits package that provides some assistance with funeral cost.
+Check the employee benefits of your deceased loved ones.
+Sometimes there is an employee or Union benefits package that assists with funeral cost.

-If your loved one was involved in an accident or was a victim of a crime, you can look for some assistance.
+If your loved one was a victim of a crime or involved in an accident, you can look for some assistance.
 If he died in a vehicular accident, there is a possibility that the auto insurance will cover part, if not all the funeral cost.

-Check the no-fault coverage and accidental death clause of the insurance to see if they will pay for at least some of the funeral expense.
+Check the insurance’s no-fault coverage and accidental death clause to see if they will pay for at least some funeral expenses.

 If you can’t get the money together to pay for the funeral costs, it’s possible to get some help from the government.

-There are also Indigent Burial Assistance Programs offered by many counties across the United States.
-These programs are funded and operated to help those neediest or destitute ensure their disposition is taken care of.
+Funeral Funds DOES NOT help people with these programs after a death has occurred.
+Indigent Burial Assistance Programs can be found in many counties across the US.
+These programs are funded and operated to help those neediest or destitute take care of their disposition.
 The state would arrange simple pauper burials in a designated area of a municipal cemetery.
 Today, they offer direct cremation as a low-cost solution to dispose of the dead.

-If your family member who passed away was on some type of government assistance, there is a good chance that they will qualify for the indigent burial.
+Funeral Funds DOES NOT help people with these programs after a death has occurred.
+If your family member who passed away was on government assistance, there is a good chance they will qualify for the indigent burial.
 The state will pay part or all the cost, and you may be eligible for cash assistance.
-Contact your nearest Human Services office to find out the details and apply.
+Contact your nearest Human Services office in te state you live in to find out details and to possibly apply.

 The most important thing for you to do if paying for a loved one’s funeral is an issue is to keep the funeral costs as low as possible.
 Come up with a budget and stick to it.

-Many of the costs can drop with a little planning.
-That can be hard to do while grieving but you should remember that you can still have a dignified funeral service without having to spend thousands of dollars.
+Many of the costs can drop with little planning.
+That can be hard to do while grieving, but you should remember that you can still have a dignified funeral service without spending thousands of dollars.